schlae/graphics-gremlin/README.md

 Checking these first can help you narrow down the source of the problem.

-To confirm proper operation on the ISA bus, it's helpful to set up a PC with a VGA card (or CGA card) and the Graphics Gremlin configured for HGC.
+To confirm proper operation on the ISA bus, it's helpful to set up a PC with a VGA card (or CGA card) and the Graphics Gremlin configured for MDA/HGC.
 These can coexist on the same PC.

 Boot up the PC and run the DOS DEBUG program.
 Then see if you can access the CRTC registers.
-Unlike the original HGC card, these can be read back.
-Note: if you use the VGA compatible HGC mode, then these registers cannot be written to.
+Unlike the original MDA/HGC card, these can be read back.
+Note: if you use the VGA compatible MDA/HGC mode, then these registers cannot be written to.

 ```
 o 3b4 0
 i 3b5
 ```

 This should return a number that is not 0 or FF.
-(The exact number depends on which HGC bitstream you are using).
+(The exact number depends on which MDA/HGC bitstream you are using).

-If that works, then check to see if you can read and write the HGC video memory area:
+If that works, then check to see if you can read and write the MDA/HGC video memory area:

 `e b000:0000 55 aa 55 aa`...